cvmfs/doc-cvmfs/cpt-enter.rst

 If necessary, the container can be opened as fake root user using the ``root`` option.

 Note that by default a dedicated CernVM-FS cache directory is created for the lifetime of the ephemeral container.
-It can be desireable to use a shared cache directory across several invocations of the ``cvmfs_server enter`` command.
+It can be desirable to use a shared cache directory across several invocations of the ``cvmfs_server enter`` command.
 To do so, use the ``--cvmfs-config <config file>`` parameter and set ``CVMFS_CACHE_BASE=/common/path`` in the passed configuration file.